 Join one of the experienced local guides to discover the hidden stories of Minehead and hear history and folklore, myths and legends, shipwrecks and smugglers, people and places all brought to life by enthusiastic guides.
-All walks depart from Minehead Information Centre at 10.30 am, exploring the history of the town.
+Pre-arranged dates are available during the summer or tours can be arranged on demand.

-All walks start at 10.30am departing from outside Minehead Information Centre, The Beach Hotel, near the West Somerset Railway station.
+Start from Minehead Information Centre, The Beach Hotel, near West Somerset Steam Railway

 Short walks around Minehead

 Minehead has a choice of short walks, some wheelchair and pushchair friendly.
 Ask the Minehead Information Centre team for advice.
 But to get you started, here are some of the team’s favourite short walks.